2016–17 Arizona State Sun Devils women's basketball team

 The 2016–17 Arizona State Sun Devils women's basketball team represented Arizona State University during the 2016–17 NCAA Division I women's basketball season.
-The Sun Devils, led by 20th year head coach Charli Turner Thorne, played their games at the Wells Fargo Arena and were members of the Pac-12 Conference.
+The Sun Devils, led by 20th-year head coach Charli Turner Thorne, played their games at the Wells Fargo Arena and were members of the Pac-12 Conference.
 They finished the season 20–13, 9–9 in Pac-12 play to finish in fifth place.
-They advanced to the quarterfinals of the Pac-12 women's tournament where they lost to UCLA.
-They received at-large bid of the NCAA women's tournament where they defeated Michigan State in the first round before losing to South Carolina in the second round.
+They advanced to the quarterfinals of the Pac-12 women's tournament, where they lost to UCLA.
+They received an at-large bid to the NCAA women's tournament, where they defeated Michigan State in the first round before losing to South Carolina in the second round.